 ($16 - $30)

-This seasonal summer package includes round-trip to Niagara by GO Train, a 2 day WEGO hop-on hop-off bus pass for all the main attractions and a new extension that
+This seasonal summer package includes round-trip to Niagara by GO Train, a 2 day WEGO hop-on hop-off bus pass for all the main attractions and a new extension that goes to Niagara-on-the Lake.
+(For more information click HERE)

 ~ Best Ways to See Niagara Falls ~

-point.
-Many visitors simply walk along the sidewalk until they reach the ledge but there are other options worth exploring.
+Niagara Falls is breathtaking no matter what your vantage point.
+Many visitors simply walk along the sidewalk until they reach the ledge or observation area, but there are other options worth exploring.

 1. Hornblower Cruises (included with Adventure Pass)

-(Adult: $25.95 Child:
+(Adult: $25.95 Child: $15.95)

-boat takes you as close as possible so prepare to get wet.
-For more info click HERE (fireworks and night cruises also
+Hornblower (formerly known as Maid of the Mist) is the most thrilling way to see the falls up close.
+Slip on your poncho, hop aboard and get ready to be amazed as you sail directly towards the plunging water.
+The boat takes you as close as possible so prepare to get wet.
+For more info click HERE (fireworks and night cruises also available)

 2. Journey Behind The Falls (included with Adventure Pass)

-(Adult: $19.95 Child:
+(Adult: $19.95 Child: $13)

-through 130 year old bedrock tunnels leading to unique viewing portals.
+This underground expedition takes you on a wonderful journey through 130 year old bedrock tunnels leading to unique viewing portals.
 In the winter it looks like an icy wonderland.

 3. Clifton Hill Skywheel (included with Clifton Hill Fun Pass)

-(Adult: $11.99 Child:
+(Adult: $11.99 Child: $6.99)

-wheel is also a great way to see the fireworks display that takes place from Friday to Sunday at 10 pm during the summer and select holidays.
+For an amazing bird’s eye view of the Falls and park, head to Clifton Hill and ride the Skywheel.
+The climate control, fully-enclosed gondolas operate all year and rise 175 feet (53 meters).
+The wheel is also a great way to see the fireworks display that takes place from Friday to Sunday at 10 pm during the summer and select holidays.

 4. Niagara Helicopters

-(Adult: $145 Couples:
+(Adult: $145 Couples: $280 Child: $89)

-If you’re not afraid of heights, embark on a scenic helicopter tour above the falls, whirlpool and gorge.
-For
+If you are not afraid of heights, embark on a scenic helicopter tour above the falls, whirlpool and gorge.
+For photographers, this is a wonderful opportunity to capture stunning photos of Niagara.

 Where to Stay

-I've stayed at many of the hotels near the falls but since I can't review them all, here are my top picks for a relaxing getaway.
+I've stayed at many of the hotels near the Falls, but since I can't review them all, here are my top picks for a relaxing getaway.

 Sterling Inn and Spa takes comfort to a new level.
 This luxury boutique hotel is known for their award-winning fine dining restaurant and beautiful suites that cater to couples.